siversalih/pyChrome-Web-Automation/README.md

 ## Objectives
 1. Create a fully functional WebDriver browser using Selenium Webdriver APIs.
-2. Leverage Selenium Webdriver APIs (ChromeDriver and PhantomJS), and other Python libraries (i.e urllib2, scipy) to create an Automation Platform engine.
+2. Leverage Webdriver from ChromeDriver and PhantomJS, and other Python libraries (i.e urllib2, scipy) to create an Automation Platform engine.
-3. Ease of use APIs - Using Algorithms and Object-oriented programming techniques in Python to design smarter higher layer APIs.
+3. Ease of use APIs - Using Algorithms and Object-oriented programming techniques in Python to design smarter higher layer functions.
 4. Headless Engine - Use PhantomJS to browse, automate, and mine unnoticeably.
+5. Console Application - which run only via command-line so it can be imported to any Python project

 ## Requirements